tu-dortmund-ls12-rt/SSSEvaluation/README.md

 You can load individually created task sets into the framework to evaluate them with the implemented schedulability tests.

 To load task sets, you need to create a serialized file of your task sets and the parameters that were used to create them.
-In order to make the process easier, you can use the **SaveTaskSet** script in **Tasksets** folder, which will guide you through the process of saving your task set in a serialized format.
+In order to make the process easier, you can use the **SaveTaskSet** script in **tasksets** folder, which will guide you through the process of saving your task sets in a serialized format.

 You need to prepare a csv-file containing all task sets for all utilization values you want to evaluate.
 You can find an example file and the description for it in the **tasksets/input** folder.
 Copy your csv-file into the **tasksets/input** folder and execute the script.
 The output file should be in the **tasksets/saves** folder.